curiouslychris/smooch-docs/slate/source/includes/rest/core/_persistent_menus.md

 # Persistent Menus
 Smooch provides an API to set persistent menus on messaging channels that support custom menus in their chat UIs ([Facebook Messenger](https://docs.smooch.io/guide/facebook-messenger/) and [WeChat](https://docs.smooch.io/guide/wechat/)).
-Menus can be configured on a per app basis and on a per integration basis.
+Menus can be configured on a per-app basis and on a per-integration basis.

 <aside class="warning">
-Note that menu content is cached on Facebook Messenger.
-Seeing your changes while testing might require deleting the conversation in your Messenger client.
+Seeing your changes while testing might require deleting the conversation in the WeChat/Messenger app, as messaging apps have a tendency to cache the menu content.
 </aside>

 ## Get App Menu